What is Pinot Gris and Pinot Grigio?

-Pinot Gris and Pinot Grigio – wines of the same variety but made in different styles, which we affectionately call Pinot G – has become one of Australia’s favourite white wines for its apple and pear characters and refreshing qualities.
+Pinot Gris and Pinot Grigio – wines of the same variety but made in different styles, which we affectionately call Pinot G ¬– have become one of Australia’s favourite white wines for their apple and pear characters and refreshing qualities.

 In this varietal deep dive, we look at the origins of Pinot G in Australia, explore the differences between the two styles, reveal where it grows best here, and share some of our favourite food matches that make a perfect pairing with Pinot G. Enjoy!